Did you know that your knees absorb about one-and-a-half times your body weight every step?

 There are a number of causes for patellofemoral pain syndrome including:

 - Overuse.
 Repetitive activity can cause irritation under the kneecap.
-Running for extended periods of time, or through pain, is one common cause, as are sports that involve a lot of jumping.
+Running for extended periods of time, or through pain, is one common cause.
+Sports that involve a log of jumping can also cause patellofemoral pain syndrome.

 Note that causes may also include acute injuries such as trauma or surgery.